redhat-et/edge-security-demo/tensorflow_app/README.md

 # Cloud Native Video Sreaming and Analytics

-To conplete video streaming and analytics three containers are used.
+To complete video streaming and analytics three containers are used.

 1. A `Tensorflow Serving` container which accepts war batches of video frames in bitstring format and returns dictionaries of useful detections